Toni Doblas: Abroad / Later years

-In January 2013, Doblas signed an 18-month contract with Azerbaijan Premier League side FK Khazar Lankaran.
-Six months later, following an 0–8 home defeat to Maccabi Haifa F.C. in the UEFA Europa League's second qualifying round, he was one of four players to have their contracts terminated.
+In January 2013, Doblas signed an 18-month contract with Azerbaijan Premier League side Khazar Lankaran.
+Six months later, following an 0–8 home defeat to Maccabi Haifa in the UEFA Europa League's second qualifying round, he was one of four players to have their contracts terminated.

-On 27 February 2014, Doblas moved to Serie A's S.S.C.
-Napoli for four months, as the Rafael Benítez-led team had several problems in the goalkeeper position, most notably Rafael Cabral who suffered a season-ending injury.
-On 12 August he changed clubs and countries again, signing with Helsingin Jalkapalloklubi as a short-term replacement for Michael Tørnes.
+On 27 February 2014, Doblas moved to Serie A side Napoli for four months, as the Rafael Benítez-led team had several problems in the goalkeeper position, most notably Rafael Cabral who suffered a season-ending injury.
+On 12 August, he changed clubs and countries again, signing with HJK as a short-term replacement for Michael Tørnes.

-In November 2014, Doblas became involved in a match-fixing investigation surrounding the 21 May 2011 fixture between Zaragoza and Levante UD.
-On 29 August of the following year, following a brief spell back in his country with lowly UE Cornellà, he signed for Indian Super League franchise Delhi Dynamos FC.
+In November 2014, Doblas became involved in a match-fixing investigation surrounding the 21 May 2011 fixture between Zaragoza and Levante.
+On 29 August of the following year, following a brief spell back in his country with lowly Cornellà, he signed for Indian Super League franchise Delhi Dynamos.

-Until his retirement, Doblas represented in quick succession CD Toledo, Delhi Dynamos again, Extremadura UD and CD San Fernando.
-In December 2017, the 37-year-old moved to Ceres–Negros F.C. of the Philippines Football League, with the deal being made effective at the start of the 2018 season.
+Until his retirement, Doblas represented in quick succession Toledo, Delhi Dynamos again, Extremadura and San Fernando.
+In December 2017, the 37-year-old moved to Ceres-Negros of the Philippines Football League, with the deal being made effective at the start of the 2018 season.

 Personal life

-Still during his career, Doblas majored in journalism.
+During his career, Doblas majored in journalism.